eLearning

 There are some things a needs analysis cannot (and should not) tell you.
 That’s the nature of what they’re meant to accomplish and what is beyond the scope of any reasonable needs analysis process.

-Needs analysis cannot (and should not) tell you whether accessible training is needed, what employees’ learning styles are (it doesn’t matter), their gender/age/race, or cultural/social/political factors.
+Needs analysis cannot (and should not) tell you whether accessible training is needed, employees’ learning styles (it doesn’t matter), their gender/age/race, or cultural/social/political factors.
 These are just some of the things a needs analysis will never tell you and aren’t meant to be used to dictate training anyway.

 A needs analysis can tell you a lot about the needs of employees from a professional standpoint but not on a personal level.
 It’s a great way to determine the root of an organization’s problem and if training is the answer.
 It can also uncover knowledge gaps and their workplace situation.